phummel/OTTER-Peripherals/README.md

 # OTTER-Peripherals
-Set of peripherals for interfacing with RISC-V (RV32i) core OTTER
+Set of peripherals for interfacing with RISC-V (RV32i) core OTTER MCU.